Filipe1986/StartProject/README.md

 # Start Project
-Good pratices to Start a project
+Good practices to Start a project

 ## Table of Contents